crisgarner/awesome-foundry/README.md

 - [Foundry Upgrades](https://github.com/odyslam/foundry-upgrades) - Helper smart contracts to deploy and manage upgradeable contracts on Ethereum.
 - [PRBMath](https://github.com/paulrberg/prb-math) -  Solidity library for advanced fixed-point math that operates with signed 59.18-decimal fixed-point and unsigned 60.18-decimal fixed-point numbers.
 - [Foundry <> Python Differential Fuzz Testing template](https://github.com/kjr217/foundry-python-template) - A lot of financial quant work gets modelled in Python and sometimes these models needs to be implemented in Solidity to be used in a protocol.
+- [ChugSplash Foundry](https://github.com/chugsplash/chugsplash-foundry#readme) - A Foundry library for deploying and managing upgradeable smart contracts.
+- [Invariant Examples](https://github.com/lucas-manuel/invariant-examples#readme) - This repository functions as an accessible example for Foundry developers to experiment and learn about invariant testing.

 ## Tutorials